MineRobber9000/neowiki/articles/neocities-learn.md

   - Min

 ## Tutorials
 Neocities has their own crash course on HTML, featuring Penelope the Cat.
-There are 10 parts, covering from putting text on a page, to making links.
+There are 10 parts, covering topics from putting text on a page, to making links.
 [Click here to redirect to the tutorials.](https://neocities.org/tutorial/html/1)
 As far as others go, such as JavaScript and CSS, Neocities does not have a tutorial on them, however they do provide resources on how to program JavaScript, and how to use CSS styles in your HTML page.